 I EXPECT TO MAKE LOTS OF MONEY FROM MY PATENT.

 It's a wonderful idea, and everyone will want to buy one.

-Inventions that are wonderful ideas are not always accepted immediately.
-In order to become widely accepted, they need to be manufactured, distributed, promoted with advertising and so forth.
-Companies that manufacture existing products are already familiar with the entire sequence of steps, from initial conception, to patenting, to manufacturing, to distributing and marketing.
-They are obviously in a much better position to introduce a new product than you are, working from your basement, after coming home from a long day's work, preparing dinner, and doing the laundry.
-All the while, your patent clock is ticking during this process.
+Inventions that are wonderful ideas are not always immediately accepted.
+First they need to be manufactured, distributed, advertised, perfected, promoted and so forth.
+Companies that successfully manufacture existing products are already familiar with this entire sequence of steps, and are obviously in a much better position to introduce a new product than you are, working from your basement, after coming home from a long day's work, preparing dinner, and doing the laundry.
+All the while, your patent clock is ticking.
 You have only 17 years (roughly) from the date the patent issues to collect royalties or to block others from manufacturing and selling the product.
-Even when launched by large companies, many inventions have those years eaten up by the initial steps of production or marketing.
-Many a wonderful product has been introduced with tremendous fanfare, only to wither away and die because of lack of response by the consumer.
+Even when launched by large companies, many inventions have those years eaten up by the steps of production, marketing, and consumer acceptance.
+So many wonderful products have been introduced with tremendous fanfare, only to wither away and die because of lack of response.
 What happened to 8-track tape and beta format video recording?

 Every week, hundreds of patents go abandoned before their normal lifetime for failure to pay maintenance fees.
-The reason is that the inventor gave up trying to manufacture/market his invention and did not want to invest further money in it.
+The reason is that the inventor gave up trying to manufacture/market his invention and did not want to throw further money at it.
 Will your patent end up like this?
-Remember, the current maintenance fees add up to nearly $6,100.00 during the lifetime of the patent.
+Remember, the current maintenance fees for "Small Entity" status add up to nearly $6,100.00 during the lifetime of the patent.

 OK, I UNDERSTAND THE ABOVE, BUT I STILL WANT TO GET A PATENT ANYWAY.